Mick Cullerton

 Michael Joseph Cullerton (born 25 November 1948) is a Scottish former footballer.
-He is noted for his two spells with Port Vale, as well as for being Stafford Rangers' star forward as they were one of the elite non-league clubs in the 1970s.
+He is noted for his two spells with Port Vale, as well as for being Stafford Rangers' star forward as they were one of the elite non-League clubs in the 1970s.
 He later worked behind the scenes at Port Vale and Stoke City, and commentated for BBC Radio Stoke.

 Career

+Port Vale

-Cullerton played for Scotland under-16s, where he impressed Jock Stein, and won a trial at Chelsea.
-However, he joined Port Vale in October 1965, with the promise of first team football.
+Cullerton played for Scotland under-16s, where he impressed Jock Stein, and won a trial at Chelsea after being scouted by Tommy Docherty.
+However, he joined Port Vale in October 1965, with the promise of first-team football from Stanley Matthews.
+Vale had recruited a number of Scottish youngsters at this time and reached the quarter-finals of the FA Youth Cup, losing to Scunthorpe United.
 He made his debut on 12 January 1966, playing in a front-line of five teenagers (the others being Alex Donald, Roddy Georgeson, Paul Bannister, and Paul Ogden).
-By November 1966 he had become a regular in the first team and was the 1966–67 season as the club's top scorer with 12 goals.
+By November 1966 he had become a regular playing out of position in midfield and was the 1966–67 season as the club's top scorer with 12 goals.
+A transfer to Everton was arranged by the club.
+Still, Cullerton failed a medical after it was discovered he had asthma.

 On 22 August 1967, he scored a hat-trick in a 3–0 win over Chester in the League Cup, only to hand in a transfer request to manager Stanley Matthews the following month.
 He remained at the club however, and scored another hat-trick in a 4–2 win over Swansea Town on 20 April 1968.
-Of an outspoken nature, he lost his first team place after vocally criticizing manager Gordon Lee in the dressing room.
+Of an outspoken nature, he lost his first-team place after vocally criticizing manager Gordon Lee in the dressing room.
+He felt that Lee was a very basic long ball merchant.
+Cullerton later admitted to going out drinking seven nights a week, saying, "to say I went off the rails might be an understatement".
 He was loaned out to Chester in March 1969, moving there for free in May of that year.
+Chester had been on course for promotion when he arrived, but injuries to key players saw the Seals fall away to a mid-table finish.
+Manager Ken Roberts tolerated Cullerton's party lifestyle.

+Derby County reserves

+Cullerton signed with Brian Clough's Derby County, though never made an appearance for the club despite hitting more than eighty goals for the reserve team.
+Clough, at one point, promised him a first-team game, but Cullerton contracted glandular fever soon afterwards.